-Five of the best English vineyards to visit this summer
+Five of the best English vineyards to visit right now

-The Coral Room’s General Manager, Giovanni Spezziga, shares his pick of the best English wine estates in the South East to visit this summer
+Here, we shares our pick of the best English wine estates in the South East to visit this summer and autumn

-A trip to Bordeaux or Piedmont might be off the cards for a little while longer, but with the English Wine industry thriving and over 200 vineyards in England and Wales welcoming visitors, a trip to one of our own homegrown, award-winning wine estates is a wonderful way for wine lovers to elevate their summer staycation.
+A trip to Bordeaux or Piedmont might well be back on the cards for those wishing to head to warmer climes, but with the English Wine industry thriving and over 200 vineyards in England and Wales welcoming visitors, a trip to one of our own homegrown, award-winning wine estates is a wonderful way for wine lovers to elevate their summer staycation.

 Sussex-based estate, Rathfinny, was founded in 2010 by husband and wife Mark and Sarah Driver.
 Known for producing some of the UK’s best sparkling wines, visitors can enjoy self-guided walking trails or summer estate tours of its 350 acres of vineyards - growing its four principle grapes, Chardonnay, Pinot Noir, Pinot Meunier and Pinot Grisand - as well as its RIBA nominated winery, from £25 per person, with complimentary drop-in tastings beginning from 21 June.

 A stones throw from Brighton, Albourne estate is another family run estate, founded by wife and husband duo Alison and Nick Nightingale.
 The vineyard is made up of 42,000 vines covering 30 acres and produces traditional method sparkling wines, as well as still red, white and rose wine, and one of the first English Vermouths.There are a number of options for visitors to the estate including weekend tours, drop-in wine tasting, picnics among the vines, and even a beekeeping experience.